-Management anticipates some losses will occur, therefore a loan impairment provision for \$82,000 has been recorded for the current year (2015 - \$50,000).
+Management anticipates no losses will occur, therefore no loan impairment provision has been recorded for the current year (2016 - \$82,000).

 The impairment is based on valuations by independent appraisers accredited by professional institutes with recent experience in the location of the property being valued and by direct sales comparisons where the fair value is based on comparisons to recent sales of properties of similar types, locations and quality.